spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/total-rewards/benefits/general-and-entity-benefits/index.html.md

 To alleviate the stress associated with returning to work after parental leave, GitLab supports team members coming back at 50% capacity.
 Team members should discuss this option with their Manager (ideally prior to the start of the leave or a few weeks prior to returning from leave) and find a working schedule that works best for the team member and for their team.
 The general guideline (that can be approved by your Manager) is two to four weeks, but recognize that each reentry situation should be treated as a unique case to be discussed between the team member and their manager.
 The 50% figure should be viewed as a guide rather than an inflexible rule.
 Some team members may feel comfortable ramping more quickly, and that is OK.

 This provides space for a team member to test out life adjustments and iterate further without feeling overwhelmed by a full workload.
 For instance, if a prearranged daycare solution turns out to be suboptimal, this 50% capacity window empowers a parent to iterate — to find a different solution with the air cover at work to put in the appropriate amount of research and care.

-Some team members might want to work part-time for a longer time period or even forever.
-If you would like to have this discussion, please talk to your manager.
-You can head to the [Part-time contracts](#part-time-contracts) page to learn more.

 Parents at GitLab who are reentering work following parental leave are encouraged to read the [Team Member Tool Kit](/handbook/total-rewards/benefits/parental-leave-toolkit/#team-member-tool-kit) and to reach out to team members who self-designate as a [Parental Leave Reentry Buddy](/handbook/total-rewards/benefits/parental-leave-toolkit/#parental-leave-reentry-buddies).